Aircloak/TrainingMaterial/slides-server/content/analyst.md

 There are three ways working around missing features

-1. Fast: Sometimes it's a matter of reformulating the query
+1. __Fast__: Sometimes it's a matter of reformulating the query
-2. Medium: Create views in Oracle and expose the views through Aircloak
+2. __Medium__: Create views in Oracle and expose the views through Aircloak
-3. Slow/Uncertain: Request the addition of the feature
+3. __Slow/Uncertain__: Request the addition of the feature

 ---

 ## Oracle DB Link / DB Gateway

+- not yet final, one DB-Link exists but we still have to work out how to do it properly

 ---